hilbertp/hypermvp/documentation/technical documentation.md

 1. **Loading**:
    - Provider data is loaded from Excel files using `provider/loader.py`.
-   - Ensures that only `.xlsx` files are processed, raising errors for unsupported formats.
+   - Only `.xlsx` files are accepted, ensuring consistent input.

 2. **Cleaning**:
-   - The loaded data is cleaned using `provider/cleaner.py`:
+   - The data is cleaned via `provider/cleaner.py`:
-     - Checks for required columns and raises errors if any are missing.
-     - Filters out rows with `POS_*` in the `PRODUCT` column.
+     - The routine validates required columns and filters out rows with `POS_*` in the `PRODUCT` column.
-     - Adjusts energy prices based on the payment direction (e.g., negative for `PROVIDER_TO_GRID`).
+     - Energy prices are adjusted based on payment direction (made negative for `PROVIDER_TO_GRID`).
-     - Drops unnecessary columns like `NOTE` and sorts the data by date, product, and price.
+     - Unneeded columns (e.g., `NOTE`) are dropped, and the data is sorted by `DELIVERY_DATE`, `PRODUCT`, and `ENERGY_PRICE_[EUR/MWh]`.

-3. **Dumping**:
-   - The cleaned data is saved as a CSV file using `provider/dump_csv.py`.
+3. **4‑Hour Interval Update Process**:
+   - Instead of processing weekly batches, the updated workflow:
+     - Loads and cleans raw XLSX files directly from the input folder.
+     - Groups the cleaned data into 4‑hour periods based on the DELIVERY_DATE (with periods starting at 00:00, 04:00, etc.).
+     - For each 4‑hour period, any existing data in DuckDB is deleted before inserting the complete new dataset for that period.
+   - This delete–then–insert mechanism guarantees that duplicate period imports do not occur, while maintaining all valid bid entries.

 4. **Saving to DuckDB**:
-   - Cleaned provider data is read from the processed CSV files.
+   - The updated provider workflow is executed through `provider/update_provider_data.py`.
-   - All files are combined into a single DataFrame and saved to a DuckDB database using `provider/save_to_duckdb.py`.
+   - This script ensures the DuckDB table always reflects the most current provider bids on a 4‑hour interval basis.

 ---

 ## What We Have Done

-- Built a modular structure for loading, cleaning, and saving both aFRR and provider data.
+- Developed a modular pipeline for aFRR and provider data covering loading, cleaning, and saving.
-- Successfully implemented workflows for:
-  - Loading and cleaning both data types.
-  - Saving cleaned data as CSV files.
-  - Combining and saving provider data into DuckDB.
+- Implemented a robust provider data workflow that groups data into weekly batches and updates DuckDB by replacing old data with new weekly datasets to avoid duplicates.
+- Established a system for aFRR data that maintains one accurate adjustment delta per 15-minute interval, with overwrite capability to correct past values.
+- Centralized processed data in DuckDB for streamlined querying and market analysis.

 ---

 ## What Needs to Be Done Next

-To achieve the goals outlined in the functional documentation, we need to:

-1. **Centralize All Cleaned Data in DuckDB**:
+1. **Finalize aFRR Data Integration**:
-   - Extend the aFRR workflow to save cleaned data to DuckDB.
+   - Complete and test the process to save cleaned aFRR data into DuckDB for direct querying.
-   - Define tables for aFRR and provider data (`afrr_data` and `provider_data`).

-2. **Integrate Data for Analysis**:
+2. **Data Integration for Analysis**:
-   - Merge aFRR and provider data based on shared keys like time intervals or dates.
+   - Develop scripts to merge aFRR adjustments and provider bid data based on common time intervals for comprehensive market analysis.
-   - Align the data structure to facilitate calculations (e.g., marginal price determination).

 3. **Implement Marginal Price Calculations**:
-   - Build a script to calculate marginal prices based on:
+   - Build routines to calculate marginal prices by merging sorted provider bids with corresponding aFRR adjustments.
-     - Sorted provider offers.
-     - Aggregated demand data from aFRR.
-   - Ensure results are stored back into the DuckDB database.

-4. **Automate Data Validation**:
+4. **Automate Data Validation & Reporting**:
-   - Create validation routines to check for anomalies in the cleaned data (e.g., missing values, invalid formats).

-5. **Reporting and Forecasting** (Optional, Based on Goals):
-   - Develop scripts to generate reports for:
-     - Marginal price trends.
-     - Energy control summaries.
-   - Optionally, prepare the groundwork for predictive models.

-6. **Documentation and Testing**:
-   - Document technical and functional aspects of the implementation.
-   - Write unit tests for all scripts to ensure data consistency and workflow reliability.
+   - Create automated tests to validate data integrity across the workflow.
+   - Develop reporting functionality to provide insights on market performance and pricing trends.